CSEPhd-council/webmaster/content/posts/licenciate.md

 The following document has information on how to prepare for the seminar.
 Note there's specific guidelines for CSE, make sure to adhere to those too: <https://intranet.chalmers.se/en/tools-support/doctoral-studies-support/licentiate/preparations-for-licentiate-seminars/>

-To be eligible for the Licentiate degree you are required to have completed 30 credits, 9 of which need to be from GTS courses, several of which need to be specific courses, as well as N credits in non-GTS courses, for which you should discuss with your examiner in advance if they will be eligible for your education.
+If you are a Chalmers student, to be eligible for the Licentiate degree you are required to have completed a series of credits, some of which need to be from specific GTS courses.
 You can find more information on the required GTS courses here: <https://intranet.chalmers.se/en/tools-support/doctoral-studies-support/courses/courses-and-activities-within-gts/>

 The thesis should follow the guidelines given, which can be found at <https://intranet.chalmers.se/en/tools-support/doctoral-studies-support/licentiate/layout-and-printing-of-licentiate-thesis/>